sagarBoraiah/Plivo/README.md

     $ node app

-1. plivo-node: It is a Node.js helper can be used to make REST API calls and can also be used to control incoming calls and messages.
+2. **plivo-node**: It is a Node.js helper can be used to make REST API calls and can also be used to control incoming calls and messages.

 Installation
 ---------------